john-cd/rust_howto/src/_about.md

 At present the cookbook is focused on the standard library, and on "core" or "foundational" crates - those crates that make up the most common programming tasks, and that the rest of the ecosystem builds off of.

-[a-note-about-crate-representation]: #a-note-about-crate-representation
+[p-a-note-about-crate-representation]: #a-note-about-crate-representation
-[a-note-about-error-handling]: #a-note-about-error-handling
+[p-a-note-about-error-handling]: #a-note-about-error-handling
-[how-to-use-the-recipes]: #how-to-use-the-recipes
+[p-how-to-use-the-recipes]: #how-to-use-the-recipes
-[how-to-read-this-book]: #how-to-read-this-book
+[p-how-to-read-this-book]: #how-to-read-this-book
-[who-this-book-is-for]: #who-this-book-is-for
+[p-who-this-book-is-for]: #who-this-book-is-for
-[index]: index.md
+[p-index]: index.md

 {{#include refs/link-refs.md}}